tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 For example, the `bdqffdq:hasExpectedResponse` for the `Specification` for [VALIDATION_COUNTRYCODE_STANDARD](../../terms/bdqtest/index.md#VALIDATION_COUNTRYCODE_STANDARD) states:

 ```
-EXTERNAL_PREREQUISITES_NOT_MET if the bdq:sourceAuthority is not available; INTERNAL_PREREQUISITES_NOT_MET if the dwc:countryCode is bdq:Empty; COMPLIANT if dwc:countryCode can be unambiguously interpreted as a valid ISO 3166-1-alpha-2 country code in the bdq:sourceAuthority; otherwise NOT_COMPLIANT
+EXTERNAL_PREREQUISITES_NOT_MET if the bdqval:sourceAuthority is not available; INTERNAL_PREREQUISITES_NOT_MET if the dwc:countryCode is bdqval:Empty; COMPLIANT if dwc:countryCode can be unambiguously interpreted as a valid ISO 3166-1-alpha-2 country code in the bdqval:sourceAuthority; otherwise NOT_COMPLIANT
 ```

-To understand the meaning of `bdq:sourceAuthority` in the expected response, see the `bdqffdq:hasAuthoritiesDefaults` for the `Specification`:
+To understand the meaning of `bdqval:sourceAuthority` in the expected response, see the `bdqffdq:hasAuthoritiesDefaults` for the `Specification`:

 ```
-bdq:sourceAuthority default = "ISO 3166 Country Codes" {[https://www.iso.org/iso-3166-country-codes.html]} {ISO 3166-1-alpha-2 Country Code search [https://www.iso.org/obp/ui/#search]}
+bdqval:sourceAuthority default = "ISO 3166 Country Codes" {[https://www.iso.org/iso-3166-country-codes.html]} {ISO 3166-1-alpha-2 Country Code search [https://www.iso.org/obp/ui/#search]}
 ```

 The `Specification` is thus intended to be read as:

 1. Return EXTERNAL_PREREQUISITES_NOT_MET if the ISO Country codes list (https://www.iso.org/iso-3166-country-codes.html, searchable at https://www.iso.org/obp/ui/#search) is not available;
-2. else Return INTERNAL_PREREQUISITES_NOT_MET if the `dwc:countryCode` is `bdq:Empty`;
+2. else Return INTERNAL_PREREQUISITES_NOT_MET if the `dwc:countryCode` is `bdqval:Empty`;
 3. else Return COMPLIANT if `dwc:countryCode` can be unambiguously interpreted as a valid ISO 3166-1-alpha-2 country code in the ISO Country Codes list;
 4. otherwise NOT_COMPLIANT